probmods/probmods2/exercises/appendix-js-basics.md

 ~~~~
 ~~~~

-C) The circumfrance of a 12-inch (diameter) pizza.
+C) The circumference of a 12-inch (diameter) pizza.

 ~~~~
 ~~~~